caido/documentation/src/reference/features/logging/exports.md

 ## Download

-Once the export is completed, it will be available on the Exports page.
+Once the Export is completed, it will be available on the Exports page.

 <img alt="Exports tab." src="/_images/exports_tab.png">